porscheinformatik/pnet-data-api/README.md

 You can use the [Partner.&#78;et Data API.postman_collection.json](https://raw.githubusercontent.com/porscheinformatik/pnet-data-api/master/src/postman/Partner.Net%20Data%20API.postman_collection.json) with the [Postman Tool](https://www.getpostman.com/) for testing.
 Download the tool, import the collection.

+First, execute the "Login" request.
+Set the username and the password in the "Body" tab (alternatively, you can specify global variables).
+The request should return with "200 OK".
+Select the "Headers" tab and copy the token from the "Authorization" header field.

+Next, execute the "About" request.
+Paste the token in the "Authorization" tab (alternatively, you can specify a global variable).
+Be aware, that the token is only valid for one hour after the login!
+The request should return with "200 OK" and the "Body" tab should contain some information about versions an the user.

 # Java Client Library

 If you are using Java, you can checkout the [Partner.&#78;et Data API Java Client](https://github.com/porscheinformatik/pnet-data-api/tree/master/pnet-data-api-java).
 It contains a useful library and a sample implementation.